ostreifel/Board-Group/details.md

-If the current work item as an associated board show editable information related to that board.
+If the current work item has an associated board then show editable information related to that board.

 ![kanban group image](img/group.png)